Legana/AMP_prediction_in_genomes/01_amp_proportion.md

                 mutate(value = coalesce(value, 1)) #replace 0.99 prob NaN value with 1
 ```

+### 2.0.1 Plot

 ![](01_amp_proportion_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

 **Figure 1.2:** The precision and recall curves over a range of
 probability thresholds for an average AMP proportion of 0.01 within the
 ampir v.0.1 test set

-## Theoretical AMP proportion in a genome - alpha
+# 3 Theoretical AMP proportion in a genome - alpha

 A new variable, ![\\alpha](https://latex.codecogs.com/png.latex?%5Calpha
 "\\alpha"), was introduced to represent the percentage of AMPs in the
 test set to more easily create precision-recall curves for various AMP
 proportions.

+## 3.1 alpha equation and implementation

 The calculation for the recall metric for
 ![\\alpha](https://latex.codecogs.com/png.latex?%5Calpha "\\alpha")
 remains the same but the precision metric has been slightly modified
 (see below):